Independence relations in the Solovay model I: The Baire axiom

 It turns out that in the presence of an independence relation, this axiom is much stronger than may appear on the first sight.
 In particular, it implies that all sets of reals are Lebesgue measurable and all subsets of $[\gw]^{\aleph_0}$ have the Ramsey property.
 All results in this section use the axiomatic basis of ZF+DC plus definability, independence, inaccessibility, and the Baire axiom.
-All of them are corollaries of the following technical proposition.
+They are easiest to present using the following variation of the forcing relation

+\begin{definition} Let $P$ be a countable poset, and let $x$ be a set of ordinals such that $P\in\vd_x$.